 Steven J. Davis is an applied economist who studies business dynamics, worker mobility, job loss, labor market institutions, economic fluctuations, public policy and other topics.
 His research appears in the American Economic Review, Journal of Political Economy, Quarterly Journal of Economics and other leading scholarly journals. more

-Davis is former Editor of the American Economic Journal: Macroeconomics.
-He is also a research associate with the National Bureau of Economic Research, an economic adviser to the U.S. Congressional Budget Office, a visiting scholar at the Federal Reserve Bank of Philadelphia, and a non-resident visiting scholar at the American Enterprise Institute.
-Previously, he held positions at the National University of Singapore, Massachusetts Institute of Technology, the Milken Institute for Job and Capital Formation, the Federal Reserve Bank of Chicago, and the Hoover Institution at Stanford University.
+Davis is past editor of the American Economic Journal: Macroeconomics and an elected fellow of the Society of Labor Economists.
+He is also a research associate of the National Bureau of Economic Research, senior academic fellow with the Asian Bureau of Finance and Economics Research, advisor to the U.S. Congressional Budget Office, and visiting scholar and consultant, respectively, with the Federal Reserve Banks of Atlanta and Chicago.
+Previously, he held positions at the National University of Singapore, Massachusetts Institute of Technology and the Hoover Institution at Stanford University.
 During a leave of absence, he was vice president in the Competition Practice at CRA International, an economics consulting firm.
-"This practical experience taught me that there is a market for analytical thinking skills, the hallmark of a Chicago Booth education," he said.

 As a young man interested in economic, political, and social issues, Davis concluded that economics offered a powerful set of tools for understanding economic and social behavior.
 He pursued graduate studies in economics with the intention of "learning how to think."
 Davis earned a bachelor's degree in economics from Portland State University in Oregon in 1980, and a master's degree in 1981 and a PhD in 1986, both in economics from Brown University.
 He joined the Chicago Booth faculty in 1985.